GHilmarG/UaSource/docs/index.md

 ## Installation

-The flow model is MATLAB based and you will need a matlab installation to run it.
+The flow model is MATLAB based and you will need a MATLAB installation to run it.

-Installing Úa is simple: Just download/clone the code for github.
+Installing Úa is simple: Just download/clone the code from github.
 Put all the files into one folder and make sure that this folder is on the MATLAB path.